jeanpaulsio/rails-video-chat-app/README.md

 - [ ] Create API + API tests
 - [ ] Error handling for non-existent pages (web + api level)
 - [ ] Handle web rtc connection when one peer closes browser
+- [ ] **Warn users on iOS mobile devices that this app won't work.
+React-native app coming soon** (also, app doesn't work the greatest in firefox. oof)

 ## As a user, I can...